-2. Identifies and considers the influence of context and assumptions.
 RED, 1 to 2 Points YELLOW, 3 Points GREEN, 4 to 5 Points Approach to the issue is Presents and explores Analyzes the issue with a in egocentric or socio- relevant clear sense of scope and centric terms.
 Does not contexts and context, including an relate issue to other assumptions regarding assessment of audience. contexts (cultural, the issue, although in a Considers other integral political, historical, etc.). limited way. contexts.
-Does not recognize Provides some Identifies influence of context or surface recognition of context context and assumptions and and consideration of questions assumptions, underlying ethical assumptions and their addressing ethical implications, or does so implications. dimensions underlying superficially. the issue, as appropriate.
+Does not recognize Provides some Identifies influence of context or surface recognition of context context and assumptions and and consideration of questions assumptions, underlying ethical implications, or does so superficially. assumptions and their implications. addressing ethical dimensions underlying the issue, as appropriate.